-- J{3.1} Waste is defined by the Waste Framework Directive (Directive 2008/98/EC) as 'any substance or object which the holder discards or intends or is require to discard'.
-The directive definition includes any substance or object that is discarded for disposal or that has not been subject to acceptable recovery (including reuse and recycling). - J{3.2} Where waste is disposed of, resources are lost, and the potential for indirect impacts exists (e.g. atmospheric emissions, pollution of water bodies, visual impact). - J{3.3} According to the IEMA guidance (Materials and Waste in Environmental Impact Assessment, 2020) (herein referred to as the IEMA guidance, 2020), materials are substances used in each lifecycle stage of a development, with particular focus on the construction, operation and maintenance, and decommissioning or 'end of first life' (deconstruction, demounting, demolition and disposal) phases. - J{3.4} In line with IEMA guidance, 2020 the study area for the proposed development will be the North East of England region for waste and materials. - J{3.5} The following tasks will be carried out to determine the impact in relation to waste generation and materials use resulting from the proposed development: - i Review of relevant waste legislation, national, regional and local planning policies and guidance to identify materials and waste management objectives and targets - ii Review of the design and data from the client (where available) to estimate the quantities and types of materials to be used and wastes to be generated during construction and operation - iii Establish the sensitivity of receptors in accordance with the IEMA guidance, 2020.
+- M{3.1} Waste is defined by the Waste Framework Directive (Directive 2008/98/EC) (Ref 1) as 'any substance or object which the holder discards or intends or is required to discard'.
+The directive definition includes any substance or object that is discarded for disposal or that has not been subject to acceptable recovery (including reuse and recycling). - M{3.2} Where waste is disposed of, resources are lost, and the potential for indirect impacts exists (e.g. atmospheric emissions, pollution of water bodies, visual impact). - M{3.3} According to the IEMA guidance (Materials and Waste in Environmental Impact Assessment, 2020 (Ref 19) (herein referred to as the IEMA guidance, 2020) (Ref 19), materials are substances used in each lifecycle stage of a development, with particular focus on the construction, operation and maintenance, and decommissioning or 'end of first life' (deconstruction, demounting, demolition and disposal) phases. - M{3.4} The study area for the proposed development is the North East of England region for waste and materials.

+M{3.5} The following tasks have been carried out to determine the impact in relation to waste generation and materials use resulting from the proposed development:

+- 1. Review of relevant waste legislation, national, regional and local planning policies and guidance to identify materials and waste management objectives and targets; - 2.
+Review of the design and data from the client (where available) to estimate the quantities and types of materials to be used and wastes to be generated during construction and operation; - 3.
+Establish the sensitivity of receptors in accordance with the IEMA guidance, 2020.
 Materials are in their own right sensitive receptors as consuming materials unavoidably impacts upon their availability, resulting in the natural depletion of resources.
-For waste, landfill capacity is considered a finite resource and through disposal, there is an ongoing need to develop new landfills, resulting further in the depletion of the natural environment. - iv Identify and evaluate the impacts of the proposed development against regional landfill capacity for waste and regional material availability for materials - Identify opportunities/mitigation measures to reduce, re-use, recover and/ or recycle materials and wastes through a review of the proposed developments design - J3.6 The assessment has been undertaken by quantifying the likely volumes of waste and materials which will be generated during both the construction (including excavation and demolition) and operational phases of the proposed development, and by considering its potential impact on the known regional landfill void capacity.
-Similarly, for materials, the estimated quantities of material required for construction of the proposed development have been supplied to Atkins by the client and their impact assessed on the regional materials availability. - J{3.7} Waste arisings from the following activities are considered: - a Waste generated by demolition activities:
+For waste, landfill capacity is considered a finite resource and through disposal, there is an ongoing need to develop new landfills, resulting in further in the depletion of the natural environment; - 4.
+Identify and evaluate the impacts of the proposed development against regional landfill capacity for waste and regional material availability for materials; and - 5.
+Identify opportunities/mitigation measures to reduce, re-use, recover and/ or recycle materials and wastes through a review of the proposed developments design. - M{3.6} The assessment has been undertaken by quantifying the likely volumes of waste and materials which will be generated during both the construction (including excavation but excluding demolition) and operational phases of the proposed development, and by considering its potential impact on the known regional landfill void capacity.
+Similarly, for materials, the estimated quantities of material required for construction of the proposed development have been supplied to Atkins by the client and their impact assessed on the regional materials availability. - M{3.7} Waste arisings from the following activities are considered: - a Waste generated by excavation activities: